 Best overall place to stay on a budget: Casa Angel Youth Hostel

-With deluxe private rooms as well as dorms, a lovely rooftop terrace, a communal kitchen and incredibly friendly and helpful staff, Casa Angel is a perfect choice for accommodation in Oaxaca City.
+With deluxe private rooms as well as dorms, a lovely rooftop terrace (perfect for morning yoga!), a communal kitchen and incredibly friendly and helpful staff, Casa Angel is a perfect choice for accommodation in Oaxaca City.

 In addition to comfortable rooms and a great location, they offer a generous free breakfast of eggs to order, black beans, homemade salsa, bread, jam, cereal and coffee.
 Casa Angel also organizes events like a free walking tour, happy hour, barbecues, salsa lessons and movie nights.